Intel Puts the Brakes on Moore’s Law

 Chip maker Intel has signaled a slowing of Moore’s Law, a technological phenomenon that has played a role in just about every major advance in engineering and technology for decades.

 Since the 1970s, Intel has released chips that fit twice as many transistors into the same space roughly every two years, aiming to follow an exponential curve named after Gordon Moore, one of the company’s cofounders.
 That continual shrinking has helped make computers more powerful, compact, and energy-efficient.
 It has helped bring us smartphones, powerful Internet services, and breakthroughs in fields such as artificial intelligence and genetics.
 And Moore’s Law has become shorthand for the idea that anything involving computing gets more capable over time.

 But Intel disclosed in a regulatory filing last month that it is slowing the pace with which it launches new chip-making technology.
 The gap between successive generations of chips with new, smaller transistors will widen.
-With the transistors in Intel’s latest chips already as small as 14 nanometers, it is becoming more difficult to shrink them further in a way that's cost-effective for production.
+The transistors in Intel’s latest chips already have features as small as 14 nanometers, and it is becoming more difficult to shrink them further in a way that's cost-effective for production.